Frequently Asked Questions

 What if I don't know anyone to request as my roommate?

-Many students do not choose a roommate and are matched with a roommate based on the applicable information they provide on this questionnaire.
+Many students do not choose a roommate and are matched with a roommate based on the applicable information they provide on the Residence Placement Questionnaire.
 Don't worry, we've received many compliments about our roommate-matching process!